ibm-cloud-docs/cis/managing-for-security.md

 3. Turn Security Level to **Low** or **Essentially off**.
 4. Select **Provision Resource**.

-### What do Security Level settings mean?
+### What do security level settings mean?
 {:#what-do-security-level-settings-mean}
-Our Security Level settings are aligned with threat scores that certain IP addresses acquire from malicious behavior on our network.
+Our security level settings are aligned with threat scores that certain IP addresses acquire from malicious behavior on our network.
 A threat score above 10 is considered high.

 * **HIGH**: Threat scores greater than 0 are challenged.
 * **MEDIUM**: Threat scores greater than 14 are challenged.